bplmaps/lmec-main-site/content/exhibitions/visit.md

 {{< alert-box type="danger" title="Masks required" >}}

-Face masks must be work at all times by all staff and visitors in the Central Library.
+Face masks must be worn at all times by all staff and visitors in the Central Library.

 {{</ alert-box >}}